 - Is there a way to make a widget title clickable?

-To answer the questions above, we’ll demonstrate 4 ways to customize your WordPress widget title that range from a simple CSS solution to an advanced method that involves overriding the text widget class in order to make your widget title clickable.
+To answer the questions above, we’ll demonstrate four methods to customize your WordPress widget title.
+The four examples range from a simple CSS solution to an advanced method that involves overriding the text widget class in order to make your widget title clickable.

 By default, WordPress does not allow you to enter HTML into your widget titles.
 Let me back up to be a little more clear.
 You can enter HTML into your widget titles, but by default, WordPress will strip out all of your HTML code when you go to save your widget settings.